 Cluster headaches seem random and may be mostly genetic.
 They tend to occur at daily for periods of one week or more, followed by prolonged periods without headaches.
 Knowing what type of headache you have is critical to finding relief and potentially preventing them in the future.
 If an abnormality is found in a neurological examination, the diagnosis of tension headache should be discontinued until other causes are investigated.

 It's estimated that nearly 75% of people worldwide have at least one headache each year.
 For chronic headaches, your doctor may prescribe medications based on the specific type of headache you have.
 If the location of the headache occurs mainly on one side of the head, it is likely to be migraine or cluster headache.
 Many so-called “sinus headaches” are actually tension headaches or migraines.

 Cluster headaches occur in spurts or “flare-ups” where you may have regular headaches for a few weeks or months and then none for some time.
 However, there are subtle differences in location and other symptoms that can help distinguish one type of pain from another.
 Tension headaches usually start later in the day and last at least half an hour.
 James Otis, neurologist at Baystate Health and associate professor of neurology at UMASS CHAN School of Medicine — Baystate points out that most headaches experienced are diagnosed as primary headaches.

-Each cluster headache can last as little as half an hour or several hours, usually appearing at the same time every day and often when you sleep, which is why they are called “alarm headaches”.
-The hypothalamus, an area located at the base of the brain, is responsible for the body's biological clock and can be the source of this type of headache.
+If you experience headaches that radiate from your neck to the back of your head, you may have a cervicogenic headache.
+Knowing what type of headache you are dealing with is important so that you can get the right treatment quickly.
+Each cluster headache can last as little as half an hour or several hours and often appear at the same time every day when you sleep - which is why they are called “alarm headaches”.
+The hypothalamus - an area located at the base of the brain - is responsible for the body's biological clock and can be the source of this type of headache.